In Memory of John McCarthy

 Ben, Zachary, Brigette, Nicholas, Chris, Trevor, Mike, Maddison, Joe, Ashley, Sarah, Althea, Emily, Mark, Annie, Zachary, Joshua, Elijah, Izaak, Mariah, Chase, Sydney, John, Erin, Robert, Martha, Constantinos, James, Charlie, Connor, Clayton, Tommy, Taylor, Marja, Luke, Isaac, Ariane, Cheyenne, Alyssa, Carolyn, Hannah, Christopher, Katherine, Mary, Jonathan, and Patrick James (John and Loretta's great nephew)."

-John was survived by sister, Loretta: bother, Patrick (now deceased), Patrick's wife, Karen; two nieces, Maureen and Erin; grandnephew, Patrick James "PJ"
+John was survived by sister, Loretta: brother, Patrick (now deceased), Patrick's wife, Karen; two nieces, Maureen and Erin; grandnephew, Patrick James "PJ"